baliyanvinay/Python-Refresher/README.md

 ## 7. Types of inheritance in Django

+## 8. What is a manage.py file in Django?
+List some functions

 ## Coding Question
 ```python
 # Transpose a square matrix of n rows and columns